trax-project/moodle-trax-video/README.md

 integrated with the VideoJS player.

 With this player, you can track video events such as:
 - Video started, paused, resumed, seeked, stopped.
 - Interactions with the video player like audio (un)mute or resolution change.
 - Video completion, time spent and viewed sections.

-The video player handles these events, build xAPI statements and send them an LRS.
+The video player build the related xAPI statements and send them an LRS.

 ## Security concerns

-**Trax Video** uses a secured communication protocol between the video player and the LRS, based on the following principles:
+**Trax Video** implements a secured communication between the video player and the LRS, based on the following principles:

 - The video player does not communicate directly with the LRS, but with an **LRS proxy** provided by the Trax Logs plugin.
+The LRS credentials are not exposed here.
-The Moodle authentication session is used to secure this communication, so the LRS credentials are not exposed here.
+The Moodle authentication session is used to secure the communication.

-- The LRS proxy always forces the actor to match with the authenticated user, so a user can only request and post its own statements.
+- The LRS proxy always **forces the actor** to match with the authenticated user, so a user can only get and post its own statements.

-- The LRS proxy communicates with the LRS from server to server, using the LRS credentials.
+- The LRS proxy communicates with the LRS **from server to server**, using the LRS credentials.